keesschollaart81/vsts-arm-outputs/Marketplace.md

 You can off course output your secrets as string but then these values might be exposed in logfiles (and visible via the Azure Portal as well)

+## Parameter usage

 ### Prefix

-Using the 'prefix' parameter, it is possible to prefix the variables used within VSTS.
-A prefix can be used to distinct variables coming out of ARM from regular VSTS variables.
-A prefix can also be to prevent collisions between ARM Output names and VSTS Variable names.
+Using the 'prefix' parameter, it is possible to prefix the variables used within Pipelines.
+A prefix can be used to distinct variables coming out of ARM from regular Pipeline variables.
+A prefix can also be to prevent collisions between ARM Output names and Pipeline Variable names.

 ### Output Names